Mario-F/cert-manager-selfservice/integration/integration.md

-# Development
+# Integration

-This folder will contain all the files that are needed for advanced development and testing but not mendatory to use.
+This folder will contain all the files that are needed for an full integration test.

 ## Cluster